kn9ts/frodo/README.md

 	})

 	// Adding route secific filters/middleware
-	// pass the name of route pattern of the route you want to run the following middleware MiddleWare.Filter("user-profile", func(w http.ResponseWriter, r *Frodo.Request) {
+	// pass the exact name of route pattern of the route you want to run the following middleware MiddleWare.Filter("user-profile", func(w http.ResponseWriter, r *Frodo.Request) {
 		// do something here before the router named 'user-profile'
 		// for example check if the name is 'Eugene'